Trail Information

 Stratton Brook Hut to Poplar Stream Hut via Maine Hut Trail (7.6 miles, approx. 2-4 hours)

+Intermediate level trail connecting the two huts.
 Carefully descend from Stratton Brook and take a sharp right onto Newton’s Revenge.
-When the trail intersects with the Maine Huts Trail/Crommett’s Overlook trail, turn left and follow sloping downhill for 3.1 miles until intersection with the Narrow Gauge Pathway.
-After .8 miles you will come to a 4-way intersection near a bridge: You'll be taking the Maine Hut Trail into the woods.
-The trail starts out flat and then increases to rolling terrain with a small uphill climb.
-After a quick downhill, the trail crosses the Carriage Road, and continues to a footbridge over Poplar Stream.
-Continue across the footbridge over Poplar Stream, then turn left.
-The trail starts out flat and begins to climb after the intersection with Larry’s Trail.
-The trail levels off for the last mile, exposing nice views of Little Bigelow.
-Continue over a foot bridge and you’ll come to a Maine Huts & Trails sign.
-Take a right to the hut.
-Total distance 7.6 miles.
+When the trail intersects with the Crommett’s Overlook trail, turn left and follow sloping downhill for 3.1 miles until intersection with the Narrow Gauge Pathway.
+After .8 miles, take the Maine Hut Trail/Airport Trail into the woods.
+The trail starts out flat and then increases to rolling terrain.
+Cross over the Carriage Road (closed, do not wander!) and continues over Poplar Stream.
+The trail starts out flat and begins to climb, leveling off for the last mile.
+Continue over a foot bridge and follow signs to the Hut.

 See Highlighted Map Section >>